Rookout/docs/docs/dop-config.md

 ### In-memory database

-Set this to `true` to have the Datastore store it's data in-memory (RAM) instead of on the disk.
+Set this to `false` to have the Datastore store its data as a file on the disk (less recommended), instead of in the RAM.